Eavesdrop in – Learn about Business Report Writing Skills

-Improve internal and external reporting with critical business report writing skills.
-A unique report writing course
+Improve internal and external reports with critical business report writing skills.
+A truly unique report writing course.

-Effective report writing can be subjective.
-You might have switched roles or departments and suddenly your reports have been recalibrated from excellent to OK.
+Effective business report writing can be subjective.
+You might have switched roles or departments and suddenly your reports have been re-calibrated from excellent to OK.

-Negative feedback (or no feedback)) about your written reports causes "writer confusion".
-When did the rules of an effective business report change and why did nobody in the organisation inform you and your team?.
+Negative feedback (or no feedback) – about your written reports can cause “writer confusion”.
+When did the rules of an effective business report change and why did nobody in the organisation inform you and your team?

 Think about the reports you write and ask yourself the following: